giamdalessandro/domHierarchiesNetMotifs/README.md

 Final project for the Advanced Self-organization of Social Systems course, Faculty of Science and Engineering, RUG University.

 ## Installing
 The code was written with `python 3.7.7`, that can be downloaded [here](https://www.python.org/downloads/release/python-377/).
-The additional packages needed are specified in the *requirements.txt* file, and can be installed with the following command:
+The additional packages needed are specified in the *requirements.txt* file, and can be installed with the following terminal command:

 ```shell
 # on linux